• Recipes

 Process Photo 4 - The beer bread is baked and golden in color.

 Bake the bread for 50 to 60 minutes or until a toothpick inserted into the loaf comes out clean, or with a few moist crumbs.
-Let the bread cool for a few minutes before removing it from the pan and slicing it.
+Let the bread cool on a wire rack for a few minutes before removing it from the pan and slicing it.

 What Can I Substitute for Self-Rising Flour?